mediasuitenz/vagrant-node-basebox/README.md

 ## Packaging a new version of the box

+### The short way (this does everything in one go)

+- ```npm run build```

+Note: Virtualbox guest additions can cause issues.
+Run this command, if it fails, run it again.
+It make take a few goes.
+Probably give up after about 4-5 goes and try the long way outlined below...

+### The long way

 Perform the following commands:

 - ```cd <repo-root>``` (where this file is located)